 Raven Leilani's Luster

-Stephanie Roberts' rushes from the river disappointment
+stephanie roberts's rushes from the river disappointment

 Micheline Maylor's Whirr & Click and Little Wildheart

-Joshua Whitehead's Jonny Appleseed
+Joshua Whitehead's Making Love With the Land and Jonny Appleseed

 Alexander Chee's How to Write an Autobiographical Novel and Edinburgh

-Ocean Vuong's On Earth We're Briefly Gorgeous and Night Sky With Exit Wounds
+Ocean Vương's On Earth We're Briefly Gorgeous and Night Sky With Exit Wounds

 Carmen Maria Machado's In the Dream House and Her Body and Other Parties (short stories)

-Felicia Rose Chavez's The Anti-Racist Writing Workshop: How to Decolonize the Creative Classroom
+Felicia Rose Chavez's The Anti-Racist Writing Workshop

 Matthew Salesses' Disappear Doppelgänger Disappear and Craft in the Real World